 - 3.3.1.1 Pesticides shall be stored in compliance with relevant ordinances and regulations.
 In particular, requirements under the Pesticides Ordinance (Cap.
 133) must be met.
 Chemicals should be kept in secure, well ventilated storage areas with adequate fire control and spillage containment facilities.
 Minimum requirements for the labelling and bottling of pesticides are stipulated in the Pesticides Regulations (Cap.
 133A).
 These requirements are set out to safeguard the pesticide users, the general public and the environment.
-Warning statement "Store under lock and key" or equivalent must be on the label for all Part II pesticides. - 3.3.1.2 Following precautionary measures should be adopted when storing pesticides: - Store away from food, drinks and feedstuffs, under lock and key;
+Warning statement "Store under lock and key" or equivalent must be on the label for all Part II pesticides.
+The storage of waste contaminated with pesticides should be controlled under the Waste Disposal (Chemical Waste) (General) Regulation (Cap 354C). - 3.3.1.2 Following precautionary measures should be adopted when storing pesticides: - Store away from food, drinks and feedstuffs, under lock and key; - Always keep the pesticide in the tightly closed, original labelled container;

-- Always keep the pesticide in the tightly closed, original labelled container; - Store in a cool, dry, well-ventilated place inaccessible to children and pets, under lock and key; - Store away from direct sunlight or heat; - Store away from other farm chemicals; - Herbicides should be stored separately from other insecticides/fungicides; - Do not reuse or refill the container for any other purpose; - Relevant Material Safety Data Sheet (MSDS) of pesticides should be available for reference in case of emergency; - Keep a record of all pesticide movements, an up-to-date inventory and a detailed job application record sheet; - Do not store diluted pesticides; and - Cloth, sand, empty containers and cleaning materials should be readily available for handling immediate spillage or leakage. - 3.3.1.3 The Head of Turf Operations shall provide staff with adequate training, through either on-the-job training or safety training courses organised by appropriate educational institutes, to ensure that all pesticide users are equipped with relevant technical knowledge of pesticide application with a view to maintaining a quality standard of service.
+- Store in a cool, dry, well-ventilated place inaccessible to children and pets, under lock and key; - Store away from direct sunlight or heat; - Store away from other farm chemicals; - Herbicides should be stored separately from other insecticides/fungicides; - Do not reuse or refill the container for any other purpose; - Relevant Material Safety Data Sheet (MSDS) of pesticides should be available for reference in case of emergency; - Keep a record of all pesticide movements, an up-to-date inventory and a detailed job application record sheet; - Do not store diluted pesticides; and - Cloth, sand, empty containers and cleaning materials should be readily available for handling immediate spillage or leakage. - 3.3.1.3 The Head of Turf Operations shall provide staff with adequate training, through either on-the-job training or safety training courses organised by appropriate educational institutes, to ensure that all pesticide users are equipped with relevant technical knowledge of pesticide application with a view to maintaining a quality standard of service.
 The training standard should meet the need of different job nature, so that pesticide users can understand the information and instructions and acquire sufficient technical knowledge to discharge their duties in a safe and proper manner.
 The training of pesticide users should focus on the properties of pesticides in their routine use and the potential hazards that the pesticides may pose. - 3.3.1.4 The Head of Turf Operations shall develop emergency procedures (e.g. action plans) for dealing with pesticide personal contamination, spillage, poisoning and fire. - 3.3.1.5 A responsible person at the appropriate level shall be appointed to receive pesticide deliveries and to ensure prompt transport to the established storage facility.
 The following precautionary measures should be implemented during transportation: - Load and unload pesticides with care; - Always keep pesticide apparatuses and containers in a stable position during transportation; and - Avoid spilling and leaking of pesticides from containers or sprayers during transportation.

-3.4 Application
+3.4 Application, including dosages, frequency, residual quantities